I’ve been a big supporter since their early beginnings as “zenbilling”.

-Simplero has better marketing automation features than Rainmaker.
-It also has a better popup / opt-in feature, rivalling 3rd party services like Hello Bar.
+Simplero has very robust and user-friendly marketing automation features.
+It also has a great popup / opt-in feature, that rival 3rd party services like Hello Bar.

 Where Simplero beats Rainmaker, is in the elegance and… cohesiveness… of the platform as a whole.
 Rainmaker is built on WordPress + a selection of WordPress plugins like f.e.
 Ninja Forms and Page Builder Sandwich + their own code for products, billing and email marketing.

 Simplero is more… coherent… in that respect.
 It’s a platform that was conceived and coded from scratch, by the same guy (Calvin).
 Therefore everything just feels slightly more integrated and smooth.